 For those of you who do not know this story, this is how it usually goes, please be mindful that there are different versions, but this is how I remember it, and how the story that I read to my daughter goes:

 “Little Red Riding Hood talks about a little girl whose mother told her to visit her sick grandmother and deliver a basket of food.
-Red’s mother told her to not talk to strangers on her way over to her grandmother’s home.
-On the way, Red encounters a wolf and starts talking to him.
-During the conversation, she tells the wolf that she is visiting her sick grandmother, and needs to take her a basket of food.
-The wolf, who was hungry and wanted to eat, tells Red to take a “shorter” route to her grandmother’s house (it was a longer route) and arrives before Red.
+Red’s was told to not talk to strangers.
+On the way, Red encounters a wolf.
+During the conversation, she tells the wolf that she is visiting her sick grandmother.
+The wolf told Red to take a “shorter” route to her grandmother’s house (it was a longer route) and arrives before Red.
 The wolf eats Red’s grandmother and waits for her on the bed, disguised as her grandmother.
-When Red arrives at her grandmother’s house, she starts suspecting that there is something weird about her.
+When Red arrives at her grandmother’s house, she starts suspecting that there is something weird.
 Red starts asking questions about the “grandmother’s” physical appearance.
 At one point of the conversation, the wolf shows who he really is, and tries to eat Red too.
 A couple of hunters hear Red’s screams for help, and they rescue her.
 The grandmother is also rescued from the wolf’s stomach, and the wolf goes away.”

 What is the message of Little Red Riding Hood?

-Little Red Riding Hood got me thinking into what is that message that it wants to teach children, and here is what I came up with:
+Little Red Riding Hood got me thinking into what is that message that it wants to teach children.

 - Children need to obey and listen to their parents.
 Parents set rules for their children, for various reasons: protection, routine, and structure.
 Children need to learn the cause and effect of events, and their actions.
 When parents set rules and children disobey them, there should be a consequence for their action.
 This does not only go for parents, it also applies to other authoritative figures (i.e. teachers).
 As parents, we need to get our children ready for the adult world.
-If our child breaks the law or gets fired from a job, the actions that they do in each situation will determine their fate.
 It all starts at home.

 - Never talk to strangers.
 This is just like the saying goes “Stranger, Danger“.
 We need to teach our children to be wary of strangers, but at the same time, teach them that there are some strangers that are safe, like police officers, doctors, teachers, nurses, etc. We need to teach them that not everyone they meet has good intentions for them.